elementum-games/shinobi-chronicles/README.md

 You can also create a new issue if there's something you want to add that's not on the list and get the yay/nay from a maintainer on it to avoid building something that's not going to get approved.

+### Large Features

+If you want to work on a large feature (either in the Issues tab or not), the recommendation is to write up a proposal with the details (from a gameplay perspective) and post it in the #sc-coding channel on discord, tagging @Lsmjudoka for review.
+Then the details of the feature and compensation can be agreed upon before work is started.

 ### Recommended workflow

 1. Fork repo on GitHub (top right)